doctyper/flexie/README.md

 	(optional) The flexbox instance to retrieve.

 ### Flexie.destroyInstance(target)
-Destroys the target instance
+Destroys the target instance.

-Note: Calling this method without parameters will destroy all instances.
+_Note: Calling this method without parameters will destroy all instances._

 *	**target**
 	(optional) The flexbox instance to retrieve.